Money BasicsManaging Money

 • Upgrading your gadgets

-How to build an emergency fund
+How to start an emergency fund

 Set a monthly savings goal

-A lot can change in a few months’ time.
-You could land a coveted promotion, pick up freelance work, find you’re spending less than what you budgeted for, etc. Make it a point to review your budget every so often and see what is and what isn’t working for you.
+Make it a point to review your budget every so often and see what is and what isn’t working for you.
 If there are ways for you to save up more so you can reach your emergency fund goal sooner, do it!

-Should I invest my emergency fund?
+Should you invest your emergency fund?

 This is tricky.
 Investing can have gains which are bigger than leaving your money in a secure savings account.
 But with the potential for bigger gains comes the risk of bigger losses.
 Remember, there is always risk involved when it comes to investing, no matter how small.
 Given today’s volatile stock market, investing something as important as your emergency fund isn’t recommended.